Black History 365

 Hoppy Brown stands with two musicians at Carr's Beach.
 Image credit: MSA SC 2140-1-161 photographed by Thomas R. Baden, Jr., c.
 1950s.

 The Anne Arundel County Library System (AACPL) celebrated its centennial in 2021.
-Our county's public library system has long been a resource for education and activism in the African American Community through their diverse and inclusive programming.
-Celebrating Black History Month, AACPL joins forces with the City of Annapolis for the State of Black Annapolis speaker series.
-In addition to their Black History events, AACPL provides LatinX as well as Indigenous programming throughout the year.
-For their full calendar of events, click here.
+Our county's public library system has long been a resource for education and activism in the African American Community through its diverse and inclusive programming.

 The newly renovated Michael E. Busch Library in Annapolis.
 Image courtesy of Visit Annapolis & Anne Arundel County.

 Anne Arundel County owes much to the rich heritage, culture, and bravery shown by African-American Marylanders.
 Their labor was the backbone that built the strong local economy and the beginning of America’s early infrastructure.
 With the support of local partners and associations, Chesapeake Crossroads is dedicated to preserving the attractions, locations, and stories that portray African-American History in the area.
 The partners of Chesapeake Crossroads offer dozens of attractions ranging from historic landmarks and museums to environmental sanctuaries and guided tours.
 For a robust guide to African American Heritage Sites, click here.